-If for some reason nothing helps you, and you are sure that you will have to do a clean Windows 10 install and lose all the data in the process, then there is still hope to at least save your data.
-You can create a Windows 10 installation disc and use that to access Windows 10 along with your data.
-Just move all your important data to any external storage, and then do a clean Windows 10 install.
+If for some reason nothing helps you, and you are sure that you will have to do a clean Windows 10 install and lose all the data in the process, then there is still hope to save at least some of your data.

 Are You Inside Now?

 After going through all the above options, you should be inside Windows.
 If repairing the startup or solving boot record errors don’t help, then restoring or resetting the PC will probably solve the problem, and you can do that from both the Boot menu and the Safe Mode.
 Although, these options can lead to deleting some of the recent data, but at least you will be inside Windows 10.

 Do let us know in the comments which one of these solutions worked for you or if you know any other solutions to solve the Windows 10 not starting problem.